2025–26 Motherwell F.C. season: Results

-On 20 June, the fixture list was released, with Motherwell starting their campaign at home to Rangers on 2 August, with the their last game of the first phase being scheduled for 11 April away to Heart of Midlothian.
+On 20 June, the fixture list was released, with Motherwell starting their campaign at home to Rangers on 2 August, with their last game of the first phase being scheduled for 11 April away to Heart of Midlothian.
+On 7 April, Motherwell's post split fixtures were announced, starting with an away fixture against Rangers on 26 April and ending with an away fixture against Hibernian on 16 May.